BekG123/BekG123/README.md

 ### Robotics Engineer • Embedded Systems Developer • Autonomous AI Systems Builder

-I'm passionate about building revolutionary intelligent machines that interact and help with the physical world.
+I'm passionate about building revolutionary intelligent machines that interact and help in the physical world.

 ---